10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 From Belem, instead of immediately taking the tram back to central Lisbon, we walked towards the picturesque Ponte 25 de Abril suspension bridge and explored more of that area.
 As long as the weather permits, it’s a really nice walk along the promenade!

 The bridge shares striking similarities with the Golden Gate Bridge of San Francisco.
-Should you be interested in getting a better view, there is an elevator for tourists.
+Should you be interested in getting a better view, you can hop on the Pilar 7 Bridge Experience, where there’s an elevator that takes you to a panoramic viewing platform.

 Village Underground Lisboa